knoxy5467/a-better-notion/README.md

 # Bug Tracking Instructions

 Bugs and issues are tracked with github issues.
-To view the list current bugs & issues, navigate to the github issues tab above.
+To view the list of current bugs & issues, navigate to the github issues tab above.
 Issue show status, assignees, and open/closed.
 Github issues do not support adding priority and timeline to issues, but the issue tracker has a dropdown menu which allows issues to be sorted by number of comments and date created.

 To submit a new issue, do the following: